aalexlu/content/ACurrent/Sociolinguistics/6 Variation and style - Concepts and methods.md

 	- Wiretap, secretely observe
 	- Pre-existing audio recordings: do not know they are being observed by linguists

-Discussion question: How do overt and covert prestige relate to style effects?
+Discussion question 3: How do overt and covert prestige relate to style effects?
+Overt prestige is associated with the speech of higher-status speakers and is typically associated with the dominant social group.
+In relation to style effects, in situations requiring more formality, speakers may be more likely to use the language variety associated with overt prestige.
+On the other hand, covert prestige is associated with a variant when speakers’ positive evaluation of that variant is covert or hidden; this may be more apparent in informal conversations.
+Both types of prestige play a role in shaping style effects, as speakers will choose to speak differently depending on the context.